opencord/platform-install/README.md

 ### Development Loop

 Most profiles are run by specifying an inventory file when running `ansible-playbook`.
-Most of the time, you want to run the `deploy-xos-playbook.yml` playbook.
+For most frontend or mock profiles, you'll want to run the `deploy-xos-playbook.yml` playbook.

 For example, to run the `frontend` config, you would run: